Skip to main content

 Marine Fuels Research

-NREL's marine fuels research focuses on understanding fuel quality issues, such as stability and compatibility, particularly in net-zero-carbon fuels intended for marine applications.
+NREL's marine fuels research focuses on understanding fuel quality issues, such as stability and compatibility, particularly in high-performance, nonpetroleum-derived fuels intended for maritime applications.

 Shipping containers on a cargo ship at sea.

-Net-zero-carbon fuels are the most promising option for marine transportation decarbonization.
-The "omnivorous" nature of marine engines and the low quality of current fuel provides opportunities for more diverse solutions, including bio-distillate and methanol.
+Biofuels are the most promising option for reducing sulfur oxide and nitrogen oxide emissions and other environmental impacts of maritime transportation.
+The low quality of current heavy fuel oil provides opportunities for more diverse solutions, including bio-distillate and methanol.

 NREL measures critical properties of marine fuels.
 An important issue with marine fuels is precipitation of heavy hydrocarbons called asphaltenes.
 Bio-distillates may be insoluble in marine fuel or cause asphaltene precipitation.
 NREL measures precipitate formation as total sediment and also uses optical microscopy and other methods to assess fuel blend stability over extended times.